w3c/wai-tutorials/source/tables/irregular.html.erb.md

 ## Table with two tier headers
 {:.ex}

 In the table below, there are two pairs of column headers.
 Each pair of column headers, “Produced” and “Sold” is associated with a first-level header that identifies the pair: “Mars” and “Venus”.
 These first-level headers are made to span two columns by using the `colspan` attribute with the value of `2`.

+To associate the first-level headers properly with the cells both columns, the column structure needs to be defined at the beginning of the table.
+A `<col>` element identifies each column, beginning on the left.
+If a header spans two or more columns, use a `<colgroup>` element instead of that number of `<col>` elements, and the number of columns spanned is noted in the `span` attribute.

-The value of the `scope` attribute in the first-level headers is set to `colgroup` so that it is associated with the entire group of columns.
+In addition, the value of the `scope` attribute in the first-level headers is set to `colgroup` so that it is associated with the entire group of columns.
 The second-level headers only apply to the corresponding column so the `scope` attribute is set to `col` as shown in previous examples.

-In addition, the column structure needs to be defined at the beginning of the table.
-A `<col>` element identifies each column, beginning on the left.
-If a header spans two or more columns, use a `<colgroup>` element instead of that number of `<col>` elements and the number of columns spanned is noted in the `span` attribute.
-A `<colgroup>` element can contain a `<col>` element to identify individual columns in the group.

 <!--